Spinning mixtures: nonreciprocity transfers chirality across scales in scalar densities: Traveling waves as initial condition

-We show this study as a function of the angle of perturbation $\psi$, but it can be done as well also varying the modulus $q$.
 Within this framework, in Fig.~\ref{fig:LinStabilityanalysis}(a) we see that, after a critical value of $\beta$ the eigenvalue becomes positive crossing the zero at a given $q_c$.
 In panels (c) and (d) of Fig.~\ref{fig:recurrence_qc} we report the computation of this quantity as a function of $q_0$ and $\beta$, for two different values of $\alpha$.
 When $q_c=0$ the system is stable, increasing chirality this acquires non-null values, which decrease monotonically in the limit of $\beta\to \infty$.